Table of Contents

 660nm and 850nm LEDs have become the de facto standard in red light therapy devices, in large part because they are easier and CHEAPER to source.
 Some "less than fully transparent companies" may advertise that they are incorporating 630nm and/or 830nm LEDs but leave for the fine print that these LEDs account for only 5% or 10% of the LEDs in their panel.

-The spectral graph below from professional diagnostic testing performed at ITL Boulder, shows the gorgeous distribution of energy across the active red and NIR spectra that results from the unique MitoPRO design.
+The spectral graph below from professional diagnostic testing performed at ITL Boulder shows the gorgeous distribution of energy across the active red and NIR spectra that result from the unique MitoPRO design.

 Illumination with 630 nm Red Light Reduces Oxidative Stress and Restores Memory by Photo-Activating Catalase and Formaldehyde Dehydrogenase in SAMP8 Mice

 Effectiveness of low-level laser therapy in lichen planopilaris

 Application of superluminescent diodes (sLED) in the treatment of scarring alopecia - A pilot study